 Miller confessed that he writes his books a little unconventionally, starting with the end first!
 He then rewrites, and rewrites again and again before reading it out loud and then giving it to a friend to read.
 He has written 15 books but has published five so far.
 He said it takes him about three to four months to write each story, but up to a year to draw the illustrations.

-When he is not writing his books, Miller said he likes to travel to schools to talk to student about writing and drawing.
+When he is not writing his books, Miller said he likes to travel to schools to talk to students about writing and drawing.
 He presents at about 40 assemblies each year, spreading the word about writing, drawing and reading.
 Students in every grade were able to hear his message at Cooke.